elexis-eu/elexifier/docs/elexifier-user-guide.md

 ![](images/pos-1.png)

-Start by definng the original XML file part-of-speech element and its value as usual.
+Start by defining the original XML file part-of-speech element and its value as usual.

 ![](images/pos-2.png)